chanwwei/Final-Year-Project/README.md

 COVID-19 pandemic?*

 *ii.
-Do the government announcements show aligned response to the public's interests through informationseeking and sharing during the COVID-19 pandemic*
+Do the government announcements show aligned response to the public's interests through information-seeking and sharing during the COVID-19 pandemic*